 Data-driven FP&A. This article is Part 2 of the ‘FP&A and the three-headed serpent’ series.
 This blog series is inspired by the research ‘Defining the Evolution of FP&A: Benchmarks, Challenges and Opportunities‘ by Prophix and FP&A Trends.

-In Part 1 of the series “FP&A and the three-headed serpent,” you got acquainted with the ‘data – business planning – tools & techniques’ model, which is the basic for FP&A practices.
+In Part 1 of the series “FP&A and the three-headed serpent,” you got acquainted with the ‘data – business planning – tools & techniques’ model, which is the basis for FP&A practices.
 The combination of the words “data-driven” seems to imply that you should start with data, and to some extent, this is true.

 As an FP&A professional, you deal with data delivered to you by various business stakeholders.
 Your data travels a long way from its source through applications to your reporting system.
 The data you deal with is the tip of the iceberg.
 The major part of data processing is the part that is hidden beneath the water.
 And this is also the place of origin of all the data quality issues.

 You do not have much influence on this hidden part.
 This part of the iceberg is out of your area of accountability.
 Unfortunately, this is the most important part of making a business data-driven.
 This dilemma is similar to the “chicken or the egg” dilemma: which one was there first, and where do you start?
 You want to make data manageable and should become a sponsor of this idea within your company, but you know it cannot happen overnight.
 There is a long way to go before your company can achieve this goal.

 You can still do a lot at the tip of the iceberg to move closer to “data-driven” FP&A. These actions are not only data-related but can involve the business processes and techniques you are using.